SevenShepherd/SevenShepherd.github.io/_posts/2023-04-15-hypocrisy.markdown

 ---
 layout: post
-title: "🎭 \"An Inconsistency Between What You Profess And What You Practice Is Called Hypocrisy\" — Billy Graham"
+title: "🎭 \"an inconsistency between what you profess and what you practice Is Called Hypocrisy\" — Billy Graham"
-date: 2023-04-15 02:10:01 -0500
+date: 2023-04-15 02:15:00 -0500
 categories: hypocrisy
 published: true
 ---